Hormonal pills are possible. Rating of the best contraceptives

 • migraine with focal neurological symptoms;

-• a combination of risk factors for thrombosis;
+• combination of risk factors for thrombosis;

 • severe diseases of the liver and pancreas;